-Karuna Pharmaceutical’s lead program, KarXT, targets the muscarinic system and is composed of xanomeline, a novel clinical-stage muscarinic acetylcholine receptor agonist (activator) and trospium chloride, an FDA-approved and well-established muscarinic receptor antagonist (blocker) that has been shown not to enter the central nervous system.
+Karuna Pharmaceutical’s lead program, KarXT, is a clinical stage program targeting the muscarinic acetylcholine receptors composed of xanomeline, a novel muscarinic acetylcholine receptor agonist (activator) and trospium chloride, an FDA-approved and well-established muscarinic receptor antagonist (blocker) that has been shown not to enter the central nervous system.

 Xanomeline has demonstrated efficacy in reducing psychosis and improving cognition in placebo-controlled human trials in both Alzheimer’s disease and schizophrenia.
-Xanomeline has been dosed to date in over 800 subjects and including a PET study establishing receptor occupancy.
-Over 150 patients have been dosed for up to six months, with a subset of these patients having been dosed for up to two to three years.
+Xanomeline has been dosed to date in over 800 subjects and with 150 patients have been dosed for up to six months and a subset of these patients having been dosed for up to three years.
 In a double-blind, placebo-controlled monotherapy trial in schizophrenia patients, a significant 24-point reduction over placebo was observed in the Positive and Negative Symptom Scale (prespecified primary endpoint), a gold standard instrument used for FDA approval.
 Current antipsychotic medicines typically show a 5-10 pt change over placebo in trial of this type.
-In a Phase II study in Alzhiemer’s, xanomeline demonstrate a robust, dose-dependent reduction in behavioral symptoms (e.g., hallucinations, delusions).
+In a Phase II study in Alzheimer's, xanomeline demonstrated a robust, dose-dependent reduction in behavioral symptoms (e.g., hallucinations, delusions) and provided evidence of cognitive benefit.

 Karuna has a worldwide exclusive license for xanomeline and has a patent portfolio more broadly covering selective muscarinic targeting enabled by the KarXT approach.